 Comfort: A small stuffed animal, flashlight, headlamp, or chemical snap lights will help ease nighttime fears.
 Bring a book or read a story to your child from your smartphone e-reader to maintain your usual bedtime routine.

 Checklist: Be sure to use a checklist so you don’t forget anything.
 Lots of adults wing it and end up forgetting something essential—you don’t want that something to ruin your child’s first trip.
-Checklists are plentiful on the internet (see below for suggestions or email me (iaksamit [at] aol [dot] com) and I’ll send you my backpacking checklist).
+Checklists are plentiful on the internet (see Backpacking Resources).

-Pack weight: Debates on the ideal overall weight of a pack are endless on backpacking forums.
-We started out with pack weights of about 45 pounds but with determined winnowing are now down to about 25 pounds.
+Pack weight: Debates on the ideal overall weight of a pack are endless.
+We started out with pack weights of about 45 pounds but with determined winnowing are now down to about 25 pounds including food and water.
 Every ounce counts!
-See The Journey to Ultralight Backpacking–I’m not quite there yet, but am making progress.

-Backpacking is a great family activity that builds a vast store of memories, gets everyone away from screens for awhile, builds skills and connects us to nature.
+Backpacking is a great family activity that builds a large store of memories, gets everyone away from screens for awhile, builds skills and connects us to nature.

-- Top five first backpacking trips for kids in Tahoe
+- Top five first backpacking trips for kids (or adults) in Tahoe

 - Backpacking with kids in Tahoe-Tips for success